LightAndLight/snake-wrangling-talk/slides/design.md

 Optics

 <div class="notes">
-You should be able to use lenses to construct, query and modify syntax trees
+You should be able to use lenses and prisms to construct, query and modify syntax trees

+There's also the possibility of using classy prisms to capture the overlap between python 2 and 3
 </div>